UnicornSnuggler/bug-tracker/README.md

-# bug-tracker
+# TerminalX

-Bug Tracker repo for CMSC 495.
+Shared repository for the TerminalX team in Doctor Castillo's CMSC 495 online classroom environment.